CorMazz/chronolab/README.md

 ## MVP Release Demo

 The MVP release build is a working minimum viable product of Chronolab.
+The demo video shows the included funcitonality with some random data and video from YouTube.
+As evident from the demo, the plot follows the video and displays the data "live" as if you were in the lab recording data.
+This allows for easier data exploration when trying to understand how the data traces correspond to the video.

 https://github.com/user-attachments/assets/ee338210-2bcf-422e-b87b-5cc40037a432